AdobeDocs/advertising.en/help/dsp/audiences/sources/source-tealium.md

 ---
-title: Using the DSP Integration with [!DNL Tealium]
+title: Convert User IDs from [!DNL Tealium] to Universal IDs
 description: Learn how to enable DSP to ingest your [!DNL Tealium] first-party segments.
 feature: DSP Audiences
 exl-id: 100abbe7-e228-4eb6-a5b9-bf74e83b3aa2
 ---
-# Using the DSP Integration with [!DNL Tealium]
+# Convert User IDs from [!DNL Tealium] to Universal IDs

 Use the DSP integration with the [!DNL Tealium] customer data platform to convert your organization's first-party hashed email IDs to universal IDs for targeted advertising.
 The process uses the [!DNL Amazon Web Services] (AWS) firehose connector.
 There are four steps to share data from Tealium with DSP: